Overview of Graduate Studies in HDFS

 Thesis or Non-thesis Option

-Doctor of Philosophy in Family and Human Develoment (PhD)
+Doctor of Philosophy in Human Development and Family Studies (PhD)

 The PhD in Family and Human Development provides strong integrative training in theory, research methods, and statistics relevant to Family Relations, Human Development, or Marriage and Family Therapy.